Describing Who You Are and How You Add Value

 Emotion, tone, personality and passion are coming across in varying degrees depending on what they are looking at.
 And there is so much to look at within a LinkedIn profile for a person who is active on the platform and engaged with others.

-What does a resume offer?
+What then does a resume offer?
 A typical resume will contain personal information as well as a short objective or summary before it moves into your work,related experience and then into education, awards and honours.
-It has its limits.
+A resume has its limits.
 A LinkedIn profile, however, has a few distinctive features that help you stand out from the crowd a lot better.

 So how do you develop your pitch?